-In a way, the fee-only arrangement effectively creates a business alliance.
+In a way, the fee-only arrangement effectively creates a clear alignment of priorities.

-You’ll be able to request ongoing advice from the advisor without concern he or she may steer you into financial products designed primarily to earn a commission.
+You’ll be able to request ongoing advice from the advisor without worrying he or she may steer you into financial products designed primarily to earn a commission.

 Finally, the fee-only compensation structure creates transparency of cost.
 Unlike a commissioned financial advisor, where you can never know exactly what you will pay until the end of the year, a fee-only financial advisor gives you the advantage of knowing exactly what you will pay.